Creating a Development Environment¶

 In order to isolate our development environment from the system-based Python installation, we use virtualenv.
 This allows us to install all of our necessary dependencies without interfering with anything else, and preventing others from interfering with us.
 Virtualenv must be installed on your system in order to use it, and it can be had from PyPI, via pip, as follows.
 Note that you may need to run this as an administrator in some situations.:

-$ apt-get install python-virtualenv # Debian based platforms $ yum install python-virtualenv # Red Hat based platforms $ pip install virtualenv # Mac OS X and other platforms
+$ apt-get install python3-virtualenv # Debian based platforms $ dnf install python3-virtualenv # Red Hat based platforms $ pip install virtualenv # Mac OS X and other platforms

 You can create a virtualenv in any location.
 A common usage is to store all of your virtualenvs in the same place, such as under your home directory.
 To create a virtualenv for the default Python, run the following: